 Only one notice of a parking violation will be issued for the same offense in any 24-hour period.
 Citations are payable within ten (10) business days and are subject to a $50.00 late payment penalty for each offense.
 Listed below are Stockton University parking citations.

-A person who obtains a University vehicle registration parking permit/hangtag in violation of these regulations, or who alters, uses, or displays it, shall be fined for fraudulent registration which includes but is not limited to:
+A person who obtains a University vehicle parking permit/dashboard permit in violation of these regulations, or who alters, uses, or displays it, shall be fined for fraudulent registration which includes but is not limited to:

 - Obtaining or using a permit of another person.

 - Permitting use of a parking permit to another person not entitled.

 - Altering and use of a University parking permit.

 - Multiple vehicle registrations for the same period except as authorized within these regulations.